Company founded by Dr. Günter Schunck

 Gary Brown steps into the management

 After the passing away of Dr. Schunck, his son-in-law Gary Brown stepped up into the position of managing director.
-Gary was intimately involved with LFE early on, performing various jobs during semester breaks until completing his graduate degree in physics.
+Gary was intimately involved with LFE early on, performing various jobs during semester breaks until completing his graduate degree in applied physics at the Technical University of Darmstadt.
 Gary has been with LFE ever since and has been involved in all aspects of the company.

 CONTHOS 2 | Process TCD gas analyzer